sous-chefs/mysql/README.md

 directories, socket files, and other operating system level concerns.
-The internal configuration file contains just enough to get the service up and running, then loads extra configuration from a conf.d directory. which should be managed by a `mysql_config` resource.
+The internal configuration file contains just enough to get the service up and running, then loads extra configuration from a conf.d directory.
+Further configurations managed with the `mysql_config` resource.

 - If the `data_dir`, is empty, a database will be initialized, and a root user will be set up with `initial_root_password`.
-If the directory already contains database files, no action will be taken.
+If this directory already contains database files, no action will be taken.

-The `:start` action starts the service on the machine, using the appropriate provider for the platform.
+The `:start` action starts the service on the machine using the appropriate provider for the platform.
 The `:create` action should be omitted when used in recipes designed to build containers.